 Lily insists she needs Roy's money to flee, but Roy tells her she has to get a square job and lay low if she wants to survive.
 He refuses to let her take his money saying he intends to get out of the rackets too.
 She tells him she'd go to any length to get free of the rackets.
 She begs him, then tries to seduce him, and even tells him he's not really her son.
 Roy is disgusted and rejects her.
 Lilly angrily swings the suitcase containing the money at him and accidentally hits a drinking glass that breaks and strikes his neck, slashing an artery.

 Lilly sobs convulsively as she picks his his money up off the floor as her son bleeds to death.
 Dressed in red dress and shoes, she flees the room, leaving her son to die, and descends in the hotel elevator to the parking lot.
-She gets into her son's anonymous Plymouth K-car car and drives off into the dark.
+She gets into her son's anonymous Plymouth K-car car and drives off into the night.